RyanSFowler/C_Tinyshell/README.md

 # C_Tinyshell
-Tinyshell program made in c, runs on a Linux system
+Simple tinyshell program made in c, runs on a Linux system